TraGicCode/tragiccode-wsusserver/README.md

 }
 ```

-**NOTE: The list of products, classifications, and languages for microsoft is constantly changing and currently i'm unable to find an updated list of where these can be found.
-The best solution at the moment is to open wsusserver, Go to Options => Products and Classifications and picking a name of the product based on the tree view shown.**
+**NOTE: The list of products, classifications, and languages for Microsoft is constantly changing and currently i'm unable to find an updated list of where these can be found.
+The best solution at the moment is to open the WSUS server GUI, Go to Options => Products and Classifications and picking a name of the product based on the tree view shown.**

 ### Configuring email notifications